khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

     * <a href="https://docs.python.org/3/library/contextlib.html#contextlib.contextmanager" class="external-link" target="_blank">`@contextlib.contextmanager`</a> or
     * <a href="https://docs.python.org/3/library/contextlib.html#contextlib.asynccontextmanager" class="external-link" target="_blank">`@contextlib.asynccontextmanager`</a>

-    would be valid to use as a **FastAPI** dependency.
+    would be valid to use as a **ReadyAPI** dependency.

-    In fact, FastAPI uses those two decorators internally.
+    In fact, ReadyAPI uses those two decorators internally.

 ## A database dependency with `yield`